scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Security Considerations

 SCION seeks to achieve greater transparency and control for the forwarding paths of network packets, and the trust roots used for authentication.
 When the network offers path transparency, end hosts can predict (and verify) the forwarding path taken by packets.
+COMMENT: "the forwarding paths of network packets" --> inter-domain routing

 Taking transparency of network paths as a first property, SCION aims to additionally achieve path control, a stronger property that (1) enables ASes to control the incoming path segments through which they are reachable and (2) allows senders to then create and select end-to-end paths.
 This seemingly benign requirement has several repercussions—beneficial but also fragile if implemented incorrectly.
 This section lists the fragile aspects that need to be handled with care.

 - **Respecting the forwarding policies of ISPs**: If senders have complete path control, they may violate ISPs’ forwarding policies.
 It must therefore be ensured that ISPs offer a set of policy-compliant paths which senders can choose from.
 - **Preventing malicious path creation**: A malicious sender could exploit path control for attacks, for example by forming malicious forwarding paths such as loops that consume increased network resources.
 - **Network stability**: Past research has shown that uncoordinated path selection by end hosts can lead to persistent oscillations, i.e., an alternating grow-and-shrink pattern of traffic volumes on links (see {{FISCHER2009}}, {{SHAIKH2001}}).
 This is often raised as a key concern and represents one of the biggest obstacles to deployment of path-aware networks ({{RFC9049}}).
 It is thus imperative that a future Internet architecture take this into account and develop mechanisms preventing these instabilities ({{SCHERRER2020}}).
+COMMENT: this list is a great start, however, being SCION heavily security focused, I think detailed security considerations should be postponed to dedicated drafts (as each component has its own security considerations).
+In those cases, we can try to stick to rfc3552 in order to write this section.
+So my suggestion for now is that we keep this section at a high level, and explicitly say that we will discuss such considerations in detail for each component in future documents.

 --- back